dguillaume24/Dashboard--Sales-performances-/README.md

 Sales and Profit Trends Over Time → Identify seasonal patterns and growth trends.
 ### Sales seasonality
 ![My Image](images/sales_time/Total_sales_by_year.png)
+              **Total sales by year**
-The sales having been growing over time at a steady rate, until 2016 where the rise is much steeper.
+The sales having been growing over time at a steady rate, until 2016 where the rise is little steeper.

 Sales and Profit by Category, Subcategory, and Product → Find top-selling and least-selling items.